lucasrocha1313/EShopMicroservice/be/README.md

 **Key Architectural Decisions**
 - **CQRS Pattern**: The backend employs the Command Query Responsibility Segregation (CQRS) pattern for handling different types of operations.
 - **Mediator Pattern**: The Mediator pattern is used to decouple the request handling process, making the codebase more maintainable and modular.

+**API Endpoints**
+- **GET /products**: Retrieves a list of products.
+Pagination is supported (For instance, pageNumber=2&pageSize=5).
+- **GET /products/{id}**: Retrieves a product by ID.
+- **POST /products**: Creates a new product.
+- **PUT /products**: Updates an existing product.
+- **DELETE /products/{id}**: Deletes a product by ID.
+- **GET /products/category/{category}**: Retrieves a list of products by category.

+#### Basket
+This service manages the shopping cart lifecycle within the system, including adding, updating, deleting, and listing items in the cart.

+**Key Architectural Decisions**
+- **CQRS Pattern**: The backend employs the Command Query Responsibility Segregation (CQRS) pattern for handling different types of operations.
+- **Mediator Pattern**: The Mediator pattern is used to decouple the request handling process, making the codebase more maintainable and modular.
+- **Caching**: The service uses Redis to cache the basket items for a specific user.
+This helps to reduce the load on the database and improve performance.
+  - Decorator Pattern: The decorator pattern is used to add caching functionality to the basket repository without modifying the existing code.
+This is transparent to the client code and allows for easy extension of functionality.

+**API Endpoints**
+- **GET /basket/{userId}**: Retrieves the basket items for a specific user.
+- **POST /basket**: Adds a new item to the basket.
+- **DELETE /basket/{userId}**: Deletes the basket items for a specific user.

 ### How to run
 - **Install Docker**: Ensure Docker is installed on your system.